valencik/mastersAPSC/documents/thesis/thesis.md

 The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.

 %- Mongo
-Then a two-staged database query is performed.
+A two-staged database query is then performed.
 We first get all of the similar paper `_id`s from the `simPapers` array in each of the inputted author's entries.
 The total list of similar paper `_id`s can be filtered by the similarity score that is also included in the `simPapers` array.
 At this stage we have a list of `_id`s that are similar to one or more NSR entries the inputted author published.
 We fetch the NSR entry for the full list of `_id`s and filter out any that were published by the inputted author.
-Because the similarity ranking considers the selectors used and authors often publish multiple times using similar selectors, the recommended entries often include ones written by the same authors as the inputted paper.
+The similarity ranking considers the selectors used, and authors often publish multiple times using similar selectors, and as a result, the recommended entries often include publications from the same author(s) as the inputted paper.

 %- Web app
 The render object is then prepared to be sent to the html template to show the user.